obsidianmd/obsidian-help/en/Advanced topics/Kanban board view.md

 The lower the number after `#TODO`, the higher it will appear in the list.
 The lowest number is `0` and you can also use numbers like this: `0.01`.

-When you move around the cards in imdone, they get automatically updated in Obsidian.
+When you move around or edit the cards in imdone, they get automatically updated in Obsidian.
 If you edit them in Obsidian, the changes are automatically reflected in imdone.